Paris Mountain Press

 Staumpitz looked over at Howe.
-"Dafid, do you suppose you could ease one of the probes over closer to the other ship so we could get a closer look at what's going on?"
+“Dafid, do you suppose you could ease one of the probes over closer to the other ship so we could get a closer look at what's happening?”

 Howe stood up.
 “Sure thing, Captain.
 Let me get back to my office.
 It's better equipped for that job.”

 After he left, Staumpitz spoke again.
-"Bryan, I'd like you to start thinking about ways to integrate our spare fusactor into the Woogie systems."
+“Bryan, I'd like you to start thinking about integrating our spare fusactor into the Woogie systems.”

 “Our knowledge of their engineering is still sketchy, Skip,” Marshall replied.

-"I know.
-But I have the feeling we're going to have to take some direct action before this is over and done with."
+“I know.
+But I have the feeling we'll have to take some direct action before this is over and done with.”

 “Not fair, Skipper.
 That's hitting below the belt.”

-Staumpitz settled into his command chair again, with a barely suppressed groan.
+Staumpitz settled into his command chair again with a barely suppressed groan.
 With medical advances over the past several centuries, he could realistically expect to live to see one-hundred-fifty at a minimum.
-But, he had been on the go for eighteen hours in what could reasonably described as a high stress situation, and he was feeling every one of his sixty years.
+But, he had been on the go for eighteen hours in what could reasonably be described as a high-stress situation, and he felt every one of his sixty years.

-The Chief Scientist had maneuvered the probe in to where it was maybe one-hundred-fifty feet from the Woogie starship, and was transmitting a high quality video feed back to Glendower.
-Howe had commented that the AI's had been communing with the technology on the Woogie ship, and were retransmitting the feed to it.
-Apparently the Woogie Skipper wanted a good view of the action as well.
+The Chief Scientist had maneuvered the probe to where it was maybe one-hundred-fifty feet from the Woogie starship and was transmitting a high-quality video feed to Glendower.
+Howe had commented that the AIs had been communing with the technology on the Woogie ship and were retransmitting the feed to it.
+Apparently, the Woogie Skipper also wanted a good view of the action.

 One area where the alien technology was clearly superior to that of the humans was in the management of the repair materials.
-The Barrow had slid the stainless steel plate in place over part of the opening, and tacked it in place with the welder.
-He than began using the welder to cut the piece of steel to fit.
+Barrow had slid the stainless steel plate over part of the opening and tacked it in place with the welder.
+He then began using the welder to cut the piece of steel to fit.
 One of the Woogies drifted over and, using one of its five arms, tapped the welder on the shoulder.
-The welder turned to see who was interrupting, and jumped to the side.
+The welder turned to see who was interrupting and jumped to the side.
 The Woogie drifted in and pulled out a hand tool that looked like a knife with a one-inch blade.
-He zipped the tool along the piece of steel sheet, and it parted as if he were cutting foil.
+He zipped the device along the piece of steel sheet, and it parted as if he were cutting foil.

 “Well, how about that?”
 Watkins said.
 “I gotta get me one of those.”

-The work continued for a couple hours and everyone was getting tired.
+The work continued for a couple hours, and everyone was getting tired.
 Barrow had tacked one end of a steel beam down and was trying to ease the other end of it into position.
-The weld had left the beam slightly out of position and everyone was trying to flex it into place.
-Barrow was maneuvering the welder while the other rating was trying to hold the beam in place.
+The weld left the structural member slightly out of position, and everyone tried to flex it into place.
+Barrow was maneuvering the welder while the other rating attempted to hold the beam in place.
 The Woogie had his cutter out and was trying to get into position to trim the beam slightly when it happened.
 The steel beam snapped out of position again, throwing all the workers into a confusing tumble.

 “Get her back into the shuttle right now,” Staumpitz ordered.

-He could clearly see the jet of condensing air, mixed with blood, erupting from the Exec's glove.
-The two alien beings suddenly emerged from the confusion, and acted with clear purpose.
+He could see the jet of condensing air, mixed with blood, erupting from the Exec's glove.
+The two alien beings suddenly emerged from the confusion and acted with a clear purpose.
 They each grabbed one of Watkins' arms and pulled through the opening into the Woogie ship.